Looking for actionable information about how to write effective product descriptions?

 Here’s what you should focus on instead.

 Nope, it’s not time to go and shave.
 This is a screenshot of one of the examples that we’re going to be taking a look at later.
-They use power words to evoke emotions and develop a connection between their potential customers and their product.
+They use power words in product descriptions to evoke emotions and develop a connection between their potential customers and their product.

 This is the time to let your product shine, don’t just paint the picture by telling a descriptive story, use powerful, convincing and specific words so your customers will understand exactly how good your product is.

 7. Use a Great Product Video and Images

 I’m not going to lie, this isn’t easy to do for physical products especially if you’re on a budget.
 The good news is that if you’re selling digital products and courses, producing aesthetic and appealing images isn’t actually that difficult.
-There’s a lot of photo editing software available and the key really is keeping designs simple.
+There’s a lot of photo editing software available and the key is keeping designs simple.

-Physical products, on the other hand, are a completely different story.
+Physical products are a completely different story.
 The example of Dollar Shave Club that we’re going to look at later on is a great example.

 You want your images to be true to life and realistic but you also want them to look good enough to be on your website.